Issue: How to fix Werfault.exe Application Error on Windows 10?

 - Select Scan for Hardware Changes.
 Now the system should automatically detect the display drivers that you have previously removed and reinstall them.

 - If for some reason this process fails, go to the manufacturer’s website and download the driver manually.

-- Select Update & Security and click Check for Updates button.
+- Select Update & Security from the list and access Recovery.

 Repair your Errors automatically

 ugetfix.com team is trying to do its best to help users find the best solutions for eliminating their errors.
 If you don't want to struggle with manual repair techniques, please use the automatic software.
 All recommended products have been tested and approved by our professionals.
 Tools that you can use to fix your error are listed bellow:

 Private Internet Access is a VPN that can prevent your Internet Service Provider, the government, and third-parties from tracking your online and allow you to stay completely anonymous.
 The software provides dedicated servers for torrenting and streaming, ensuring optimal performance and not slowing you down.
 You can also bypass geo-restrictions and view such services as Netflix, BBC, Disney+, and other popular streaming services without limitations, regardless of where you are.